open-telemetry/oteps/text/0156-columnar-encoding.md

 collector codebase, we have derived the OTLP/gRPC-Arrow exporter and receiver as set of changes directly to the `receiver/otlpreceiver` and `exporter/otlpexporter` components, with new `internal/arrow` packages in both.
-With every collector release we merge the OTLP-Arrow changes with the mainline components to maintain this promise of compatibility.
+With every collector release we merge the OTel Arrow changes with the mainline components to maintain this promise of compatibility.

-OTLP-Arrow supports conveying the gRPC metadta (i.e., http2 headers) using a dedicated `bytes` field.
+OTel Arrow supports conveying the gRPC metadta (i.e., http2 headers) using a dedicated `bytes` field.
 Metadata is encoded using [hpack](https://datatracker.ietf.org/doc/rfc7541/) like a typical unary gRPC request.

 Specifically:

 #### OTLP/gRPC Receiver

-When Arrow is enabled, the OTLP receiver listens for both the standard unary gRPC service OTLP and OTLP-Arrow stream services.
+When Arrow is enabled, the OTLP receiver listens for both the standard unary gRPC service OTLP and OTel Arrow stream services.
 Each stream uses an instance of the OTel-Arrow-Adapter's [Consumer](https://pkg.go.dev/github.com/f5/otel-arrow-adapter@v0.0.0-20230112224802-dafb6df21c97/pkg/otel/arrow_record#Consumer).
 Sets
 `client.Metadata` in the Context.